cakephp/docs/en/core-utility-libraries/inflector.rst

 .. php:staticmethod:: humanize($underscored)

-This method is useful when converting underscored forms into Title Case forms for human readable values::
+This method is useful when converting underscored forms into "Title Case" forms for human readable values::

     // Apple Pie